Faultyn/DiscoBall/README.md

-# Disco Ball
-# Config
+## Config
-####• Spin Speed: Changes the speed the discoball will rotate at.
+- Spin Speed: Changes the speed the discoball will rotate at.
 <br />
-####• Default Volume: change the default volume anything over 1 or under 0 might not work.
+- Default Volume: change the default volume anything over 1 or under 0 might not work.
 <br />
-####• Music Distance: Required distance from the player to the ball for the music to play
+- Music Distance: Required distance from the player to the ball for the music to play
 <br />
-####• Play On Start: Enable to play on start disable to not play on start.
+- Play On Start: Enable to play on start disable to not play on start.
 <br />
-####• Menu Open By Default: Whether you want the menu to be open by default.
+- Menu Open By Default: Whether you want the menu to be open by default.
 <br />

 # mod made by fault and husky